 Problem 9: Why does my air conditioner’s condenser fan burn up so often?

 Answer: There are several things that can cause a fan motor to go out prematurely.
 I will list some of the causes below:

-What to Check for If Your Air Conditioning System is not Working:
+What things to Check If Your Air Conditioning System is not Working:

-3. If your outdoor unit is running listen to determine if the fan is the only thing running or is the compressor running too?
+3. If your outdoor unit is running listen to determine if the fan is the only thing running or if the compressor running too?

 5. Inspect your wiring to make sure that you do not have any burnt connections.
 Repair the burnt connections if you have some.